 Blockchain technology can be used in tracking billions of connected devices, enable the processing of transactions and coordination between devices; allow for significant savings to IoT industry manufacturers.

-This decentralized approach would eliminate single points of failure, creating a more resilient ecosystem for devices to run on.
+This decentralised approach would eliminate single points of failure, creating a more resilient ecosystem for devices to run on.

 The cryptographic algorithms used by Blockchain would make consumer data more private.
 In 2017 IoT will converge with Blockchain for better security and privacy opening the door for a new category in applications, hardware, and talents.